Activating the Smart Queue

 By default, The UniFi access points and switches will automatically map DSCP value to Wi-Fi Multimedia (WMM) priority.
 Voice is then automatically given the highest priority on these devices on no further changes are needed.

 Still in need of assistance?
-Please feel free to reach out to our Quality Engineering Team, we'll be more than happy to assist.
+Please feel free to reach out to our Support Team, we will be more than happy to assist.